 The kings’ summer palace was located on the outskirts of the city, just inside the outer walls.
 Of the fabled “Hanging Gardens of Babylon’” there are as yet no signs in the archaeological record.
 Nevertheless, given that the Assyrians developed beautiful parks and gardens, it is likely that the Babylonian kings also paid considerable attention to creating beautiful artificial landscapes for their pleasure.

-The culture of the late Babylonian era was marked by a pervasive reverence for the ancient Mesopotamian traditions, giving an almost antiquarian flavour to the period.
+The culture of the late Babylonian era was marked by a pervasive reverence for the ancient Mesopotamian traditions, giving an almost antiquarian flavor to the period.
 The kings devoted huge resources to rebuilding historic temples and promoting age-old religious rituals.
 All the historic cities of southern Mesopotamia – by this time regarded as holy cities, and the land of Babylonia as a sacred land – witnessed works of temple reconstruction, sometimes on a huge scale.

 Languages and scripts